Please Don't Touch!: Background

 In October 1977, news of Hackett's departure from the progressive rock band Genesis was made public.
-After the band's 1977 tour in support of their eighth studio album Wind & Wuthering (1976) and their first EP, Spot the Pigeon (1977), Hackett informed his band mates of his decision to leave during the mixing of the live album Seconds Out (1977).
+After the band's 1977 tour in support of their eighth studio album Wind & Wuthering (1976) and their first EP, Spot the Pigeon (1977), Hackett informed his bandmates of his decision to leave during the mixing of the live album Seconds Out (1977).
 Hackett had previously released his debut solo album Voyage of the Acolyte (1975), but he grew increasingly frustrated by the collaborative process of Genesis which left many of his song ideas unreleased.
 At the time, Hackett was signed to Charisma Records in the UK but to Chrysalis Records in the US.
 He recalled that both labels had a different idea on what direction they wanted him to take and he later said, "Their opposing viewpoints coloured the album to some degree, although I think the 'European' styled tracks came more naturally to me."

 Hackett based the material on Please Don't Touch! on images that had conjured in his mind, and made a conscious effort to capture many different styles of music, including a crossover of white and black music.
 He wanted to incorporate various strange sounds on the songs for added atmosphere, and visited a Victorian shop named Jack Donovan's that sold old toys.
 A fairground organ at the pier in Santa Monica, California and a puppet named Bimbo were also recorded.

 When the time arrived to record, he decided to record with various guest American musicians and travelled to Los Angeles.
 He arranged for singers Randy Crawford, Richie Havens, and Steve Walsh to sing on the album, plus bassist Tom Fowler, drummers Phil Ehart and Chester Thompson, with Van der Graaf Generator violinist Graham Smith.
 He believed America produced "by far the best vocalists" due to their more "street corner heritage".
 After recording the album, Hackett felt a great amount of pressure off his shoulders.
 The album's cover was completed by Kim Poor, Hackett's girlfriend of three years and his future wife.
 It depicts a Victorian couple being attacked by automata in a toy shop.